CDCgov/prime-simplereport/README.md

 ### Tests

-All the test can be run with `gradle test`
+All the tests can be run with `gradle test`.
+Make sure that you do not have `SPRING_PROFILES_ACTIVE` set in your shell environment.

 Running a single test with a full stacktrace can be accomplished by supping the path to `gradle test`.
 Example